7.22.2008

 Artist Website III- Lisa Solomon

-everyone.
+Lisa's website is one of those nice and clean artist's websites that is so amazingly simple, but I wonder if it's accessible to everyone.
 You could very easily go to the main page and think that all that existed in the whole site was her name and a little scroll box.
 You almost have to look around a bit to discover that there's more to it, but maybe there's some psychology behind that idea as well.
 Like, a person visiting your site could somehow feel accomplished by discovering secret rooms and therefore feel a strange attachment to it.

-at I own a t-shirt that she designed, a gift from Rob a few years ago. cute.
+I was excited to discover through visiting her website, that I own a t-shirt that she designed, a gift from Rob a few years ago. cute.

 3.24.2008